neuralmagic/deepsparse/examples/sparsestream/README.md

 And on the client terminal, you should see a dictionary printing with two keys:

-- `tweet`: The tweet just received from server.
+- `tweet`: The tweet received from server.
 - `inference`: The tweet's sentiment: `positive` or `negative`

 For example: